-CUET Sociology Syllabus 2024
+CUET Sociology Syllabus 2025

-CUET Sociology Syllabus 2024 - Sociologists explore the study of social life, social change, and the impact of human conduct on society.
+CUET Sociology Syllabus 2025 - Sociologists explore the study of social life, social change, and the impact of human conduct on society.
 It's an immensely intriguing field that broadens your perspective of the world.
 The CUET Sociology syllabus covers ten distinct chapters, each subdivided into interlinked sub-chapters.
 To avoid missing out on anything important, it's crucial to give your laser-like focus to every unit and subunit.
 Check out the table below for a thorough outline of the CUET Sociology syllabus.

-For complete coverage of CUET Sociology Syllabus 2024 you can refer to HitBullseye's Comprehensive CUET Sociology Study Book
+For complete coverage of CUET Sociology Syllabus 2025 you can refer to HitBullseye's Comprehensive CUET Sociology Study Book

-In order to ace the CUET Sociology exam, you must first have a comprehensive grasp of the CUET Sociology syllabus 2024 and examination structure.
+In order to ace the CUET Sociology exam, you must first have a comprehensive grasp of the CUET Sociology syllabus 2025 and examination structure.
 So what exactly should you focus on?
 This guide will cover all significant topics of the syllabus in addition to other crucial details.
 Get ready to delve into key aspects of the CUET Sociology syllabus, and ensure that you're well-prepared for the exam.

-For the more information check CUET 2024 Notification
+For the more information check CUET 2025 Notification

 Sociology Syllabus for CUET:

-After a thorough study of the nine chapters comprising the CUET Sociology syllabus 2024, you'll gain a comprehensive understanding of the subject matter.
+After a thorough study of the nine chapters comprising the CUET Sociology syllabus 2025, you'll gain a comprehensive understanding of the subject matter.
 Armed with this knowledge, you can develop an appropriate strategy for your preparation.
 Familiarity with the test format is key to that preparation.
 It not only answers common questions, but simplifies the process of creating a successful strategy.

-Explore Now
+Register Now

-Unit
+Unit No.

 Structure of Indian Society

-• Linkages and Divisions Between Rural and Urban Areas
+• Rural – Urban Linkages and Divisions

 Social Institutions: Continuity and Change

-• The concept of the Caste System.
+• The Caste System

-• The Function of the Market as a Social Institution
+• The Market as a Social Institution

 Social Inequality and Exclusion

-• The Fight for Women's Rights and Equality
+• The Struggle for Women’s Equality

-• The Safeguarding of Religious Groups in Need of Protection
+• The Protection of Religious Minorities

 The Challenges of Unity in Diversity

-• What We Have in Common.
+• What We Share

 Process of Social Change in India

-• Social Reform Organizations and Legislation
+• Social Reform Movements and Laws

 Social Change and the Polity

-• Political Parties, Lobbying Organizations, and Democratic Processes
+• Parties, Pressure Groups, and Democratic Politics

 Social Change and the Economy

-Arenas of Social Change
+New Arenas of Social Change

-• The Media and the Change in Society
+• Media and Social Change

 Social Movements

-• Women's Movements in Independent India.
+• Women’s Movements in Independent India

-• Tribal Movements.
+• Tribal Movements

-• Environmental Movements.
+• Environmental Movements

 CUET Free Prep Course